vectordotdev/vector/website/docs/reference/sinks/gcp_pubsub.md

 ### credentials_path

 The filename for a Google Cloud service account credentials JSON file used to authenticate access to the pubsub project and topic.
 If this is unset, Vector checks the `$GOOGLE_APPLICATION_CREDENTIALS` environment variable for a filename.
-Either this or [`api_key`](#api_key) must be set.
 See [GCP Authentication](#gcp-authentication) for more info.

 </Field>